spirit-warrior/ammas-tour-2024/README.md

 - Size of Amma's peetham in Amritapuri - 47 inches wide, 34 inches long
 - Lola says to plan the project but expenses are not yet approved

-If a new peetham made, it should be built with hardware components from the west which is made for the purpose of lifting which would telescope the legs up and down.
+If a new peetham made, it should be "built with hardware components from the west which is made for the purpose of lifting which would telescope the legs up and down".

 </details>